 MARCELLE ABELA is a Maltese-American filmmaker, writer, and composer renowned for her compelling documentaries and musical scores.
-As the founder-director of Avinu Films and Sergius Records, Abela's work has achieved significant international acclaim.
-Her debut feature Mikha'El secured multiple Best Picture, Best Director, and Best Score awards at various international film festivals, while her latest short film Ukraine's Soul - A Tribute to Heroes also received global recognition.
-Abela's science documentaries are notably preserved in the archives of the European Space Agency, while her musical compositions have been honored with Best Music at the Tracks Music Awards, alongside Silver/Bronze Medals at the Global Music Awards.
-Her early interests in cinema and literature, coupled with a deep appreciation for history and culture, profoundly influence her artistic endeavors.
+As founder-director of Avinu Films and Sergius Records, Abela's work has achieved significant international acclaim.
+Her debut feature Mikha'El clinched numerous Best Picture, Best Director, and Best Score awards at international film festivals, while her most recent short Ukraine's Soul - A Tribute to Heroes received widespread acclaim.

 Filmmaking is poetry in action. |